alephcloud/hs-configuration-tools/README.md

     prints a help message and exits.

-As long as the package wasn't build with `-f-remote-configs` the following two options are availabe.
+As long as the package wasn't build with `-f-remote-configs` the following two options are available.
 They affect how configuration files are loaded from remote URLs.

 *   `--config-https-insecure=true|false`